ShivanS93/100-days-of-code/r1-log.md

 On Day 8/9 of /r/linuxupskillchallenge on reddit.
 Creating firewalls and using grep/less.
 Also worked on OKN program.
 OKN program uses pygame to move an image across a screen so stimule OKN.

+### R1D30

+Completed day 10 of linuxupskillchallange at linuxupskillchallenge.org.
+Working with cron - a task schdule for linux.
+Also started working on Django